Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

 - Physical abuse or threats

-- Wanting to avoid the emotional roller coaster or unnecessary drama that some people create
+- Wanting to avoid unnecessary drama that some people create

 Making the decision to cut off contact is best done with the help of a mental health professional.
 Also, keep in mind that it doesn't have to be a sudden or dramatic split.
 If you're not sure whether you want a family member in your life, it's OK to just cut back on the amount of contact you have.